-The plans / maps in the Development Plan give graphic representation to the policies and objectives in the written statement.
-Should any conflict arise between the written statement and the plans / maps, the content of the written statement shall take precedence.
+The plans/maps in the Development Plan give graphic representation to the policies and objectives in the written statement.
+Should any conflict arise between the written statement and the plans/maps, the content of the written statement shall take precedence.

-The South Dublin County Development Plan 2022-2028 has been prepared within a new era for planning policy set out under the Project Ireland 2040 National Planning Framework (NPF) and National Development Plan, the Eastern Midlands Regional Spatial and Economic Strategy (RSES) and the Dublin Metropolitan Area Strategic Plan (MASP).
+The Draft South Dublin County Development Plan 2022-2028 has been prepared in accordance with the requirements of the Planning and Development Act 2000 (as amended) and within a new era for planning policy set out under the Project Ireland 2040 National Planning Framework (NPF) and National Development Plan, the Eastern Midlands Regional Spatial and Economic Strategy (RSES) and the Dublin Metropolitan Area Strategic Plan (MASP).